webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 # Surfaces {#Surfaces}

-Surfaces are the used to continuously present color texture data to users in an OS Window, HTML `<canvas>` or other similar concepts.
+Surfaces are used to continuously present color texture data to users in an OS Window, HTML `<canvas>`, or other similar outputs.
 The `webgpu.h` concept of @ref WGPUSurface is similar to WebGPU's [`GPUCanvasContext`](https://gpuweb.github.io/gpuweb/#canvas-context) but includes additional options to control behavior or query options that are specific to the environment the application runs in.
-In other GPU APIs similar concepts are called default framebuffer, swapchain or presentable.
+In other GPU APIs, similar concepts are called "default framebuffer", "swapchain" or "presentable".

-Using a surface is done through a one-time set-up and per-frame operations.
+To use a surface, there is a one-time setup, then additional per-frame operations.
-The one time setyp is: environment-specific creation (to wrap a `<canvas>`, `HWND`, `Window` etc), querying capabilities of the surface and configuration of the surface.
+The one time setup is: environment-specific creation (to wrap a `<canvas>`, `HWND`, `Window`, etc.), querying capabilities of the surface, and configuring the surface.
-Per-frame operations are getting a current @ref WGPUSurfaceTexture to render content to, presenting the surface, and when appropriate reconfiguring the surface (typically when the window is resized).
+Per-frame operations are: getting a current @ref WGPUSurfaceTexture to render content to, rendering content, presenting the surface, and when appropriate reconfiguring the surface (typically when the window is resized).

 Sections below give more details about these operations, including the specification of their behavior.

 ## Surface Creation {#Surface-Creation}

-A @ref WGPUSurface is child objects of a @ref WGPUInstance and created using `::wgpuInstanceCreateSurface`.
+A @ref WGPUSurface is child object of a @ref WGPUInstance and created using `::wgpuInstanceCreateSurface`.
 The description of a @ref WGPUSurface is a @ref WGPUSurfaceDescriptor with a sub-descriptor chained containing the environment-specific objects used to identify the surface.

 Surfaces that can be presented to using webgpu.h (but not necessarily by all implementations) are: